ARAVIND56722/ARAVIND56722/README.md

 ## 👨‍💻 About Me

-I'm an aspiring Software Engineer passionate about building scalable applications and solving real-world problems through technology.
+I'm an aspiring Software Engineer with hands-on experience building Full-Stack, Blockchain, and AI-powered applications that solve real-world problems.

 - 🔭 Currently building **Full-Stack and Blockchain-based Applications**
 - 🌱 Learning **Advanced DSA, System Design, and Cloud Technologies**